 - The Ready!
 Contest opened on June 7, 2018, and closed on October 5, 2018.
 Semifinalists were announced on February 27, 2019.

 - The Set!
-Contest is closed on May 6, 2019, and finalists were determined at a demo day on June 6, 2019.
-This marks the beginning of the final Go!
+Contest closed on May 6, 2019, and finalists were determined at a demo day on June 6, 2019, marking the beginning of the final Go!
 Contest period.

-- The final winners will be determined at a demo-day event at Solar Power International in September 2019.
+- The final winners were selected at a demo-day event at Solar Power International on September 24, 2019.

-- Visit the American-Made Solar Prize Round One webpage for details on the competition.
+- Visit the American-Made Solar Prize Round 1 webpage for details on the competition.

 - Join the American-Made Network.